Variables

 Now let us discuss different types of variables which are listed as follows:

-Primitive Variables-: With primitive data types, a variable is a section of memory reserved for a value that uses that data type.
+Primitive Variables: With primitive data types a variable is a section of memory reserved for a value of that type.

-The eight primitives defined in Java are int, byte, short, long, float, double, boolean and char.
+The eight primitives in Java are: int, byte, short, long, float, double, boolean, char.

 int x;